DigiExam/ng-paste-from/README.md

 # ng-paste-from

-AngularJS directive that handles conversion of paste from Excel to scope.
+AngularJS directive that converts pasted plain text tabular data to an array of arrays/objects on the scope.

 ## Demo